d-DNNF Modulo Theories: A General Framework for Polytime SMT Queries: A Preliminary Experimental Evaluation

 The code to run the experiments is also publicly available.~\footnote{\url{https://github.com/ecivini/tddnnf-testbench}} All the experiments have been executed on three identical machines with an Intel(R) Xeon(R) Gold 6238R @ 2.20GHz CPU and 128GB of RAM.
 For theory-lemma enumeration, we use 45 parallel processes.
 We set a timeout of 3600s for theory-lemma enumeration, and further 3600s for Boolean compilation.
 For query answering, we set a timeout of 600s for each query.

 \subparagraph*{Benchmarks.} We consider all the problems from~\cite{micheluttiCanonicalDecisionDiagrams2024}, consisting of 450 synthetic non-CNF \smtlarat{} instances.
+These problems are inspired by Weighted Model Integration problems from~\cite{morettin-wmi-aij19}, and were generated by randomly nesting Boolean operators up to fixed depths.
 For CE queries, we generate 10 random clauses of size 1 to 3 for each problem, with literals over atoms occurring in the formula.
-The second type of queries we consider is CT under assumptions, i.e., given a formula $\vi$ and a cube $\mu$, we ask for $\SharpSMTOf{\vi \wedge \mu}$.
+The second type of queries we consider is CT under assumptions, i.e., given a formula $\vi{}$ and a cube $\mu$, we ask for $\SharpSMTOf{\vi{} \wedge \mu}$, where $\allalpha=\atoms{\vi{}}$.
 We consider cubes deriving from the negated clauses used for CE.
-This task can be seen as counting the number of ``counterexamples'' to clausal entailment, where a counterexample is a truth assignment to the atoms of the formula violating the entailment.
+This task counts the number of ``counterexamples'' to clausal entailment, where a counterexample is a truth assignment to the atoms of the formula violating the entailment.
 Hence, we only consider problems where CE does not hold.

 \subparagraph*{Baselines.} Since there is no direct competitor for SMT-level \dDNNF{} querying, we compare on query answering against SMT-based approaches, using the SMT solver \mathsatfive{}~\cite{mathsat5_tacas13}.